BasicEconomicsToday

 Links to the following sources are on the Links to Economics Web Sites page on the left.

-This was an decrease of 7,000 from the previous week's revised figure.
+This was no change from the previous week's revised figure.

 This data focuses on the change of pricing of intermediate goods.
 Intermediate goods are used in the production of the final product which goes on the shelf for sale to the customer.
 Following intermediate good prices gives insight on the problems of production in different industries.
 It also gives insight on future price changes of final goods, because companies will raise their price when their production costs increase.